JakeC007/JakeC007.github.io/research.md

           <div class="r-project-title">Who Controls Young People's Information</div>
           <div class="r-project-desc" data-copy="RESEARCH-PILLAR-1-DESC">
             This thread examines what data is collected about children in K&ndash;12 settings, who holds it, and under what terms.
-I study how EdTech and AI vendors' practices compare with their stated policies and what oversight is available to schools.
+I study how EdTech and AI vendors' practices compare with their stated policies, what oversight is available to schools, and who in a district is responsible for security when so much of it depends on outside vendors.
 Methods span interviews, surveys, privacy policy auditing, and LLM-assisted analysis at scale.
 Across these projects I have found that collection is extensive while oversight is limited, and that schools are rarely able to account for what student data leaves their systems or how the providers they depend on use it.